Watch our rewilding conference sessions

 7.25pm Shoal sessions

-These 10-minute talks are an opportunity to hear from our experts about why rewilding the ocean is so vital.
-You'll be invited to choose one of the live sessions when you register.
-All break out sessions will be recorded for you to watch after the conference.
+These 10-minute talks were an opportunity to hear from our experts about why rewilding the ocean is so vital.

 What is blue carbon and why does it matter?

 With Dr Chris Tuckett, Director of Programmes, Marine Conservation Society

 Carbon contained in marine and coastal ecosystems is critical to the UK’s carbon strategy.
 Seagrass, seaweed, saltmarshes and seafloor sediment must be protected and rewilded in the same way as our woodlands and peatbogs.
 Dr Tuckett explains how blue carbon strategies are an effective long-term solution for reducing the UK's carbon footprint and mitigating climate change.